BU-ISCIII/nextflow-scif/README.md

 singularity run nextflow-scif
 ```

-The output will be something like that
+The output will be something like this:

 ```
 Scientific Filesystem [v0.0.71]